izzy-baulk/EPQ-artefact/essay.md

     return bx, by, bz
 ```

-I then realised that resolving the incoming velocity vector into a component parallel to an axis would help avoid use of complex vector methods.
+I then realised that resolving the incoming velocity vector into a component horizontal parallel to an axis would help avoid use of complex vector methods.
 To do this, I calculated the angle between the incoming vector and x axis, and used this in conjunction with the angle between the incoming and outgoing vectors to find the angle between the outgoing vector and x axis.

 ```python
 def velocitycomponents(acomps, theta, bmag): #worked but not with z